 In addition, individuals who are younger than eighteen years old can receive a medical marijuana card too as long as they have been diagnosed with one of the state’s qualifying medical issues.
 However, they must have a caregiver apply on their behalf, and all caregivers must be registered with the specific state’s department of health to legally obtain medical marijuana for someone else.

-Furthermore, in order for patients to obtain a medical marijuana card, they must register for Pennsylvania’s medical marijuana program through the online patient and caregivers’ registry.
-Then, all patients must receive a patient certification from a state-approved practitioner before completing the registration process to obtain a medical marijuana card.
-Additionally, both medical marijuana patients and caregivers over the age of eighteen must show proof of Pennsylvania residency via a driver’s license or a state-issued ID card with their current address listed on it, according to the Commonwealth of Pennsylvania.
+Furthermore, in order for medical consumers to obtain a medical marijuana card, they must register for Pennsylvania’s medical marijuana program through the online registry.
+Then, all medical consumers must receive certification from a state-approved practitioner before completing the registration process to obtain a medical marijuana card.
+Additionally, both medical marijuana consumers and caregivers over the age of eighteen must show proof of Pennsylvania residency via a driver’s license or a state-issued ID card with their current address listed on it, according to the Commonwealth of Pennsylvania.

 How to Get a Medical Marijuana Card in Pennsylvania

-If you or someone you know has been diagnosed with any of the medical issues listed above, then the next step is to register into the Pennsylvania medical marijuana registry program.
-As of November 1st of 2017, the state of Pennsylvania launched its patient registry program.
+If you or someone you know has been diagnosed with any of the qualifying conditions, then the next step is to register into the Pennsylvania medical marijuana registry program.
+As of November 1st of 2017, the state of Pennsylvania launched its registry program.
 Here’s the step-by-step process:

-- Visit Pennsylvania’s Department of Health’s patients and caregivers’ registry, and create a patient profile, which includes your birthday, address, and other personal information
+- Visit Pennsylvania’s Department of Health to find the registry, and create a profile, which includes your birthday, address, and other personal information

 - Obtain a physician’s certification/recommendation, which will show that you suffer from one of the seventeen medical conditions on the state’s list